Njunge11/mpesa-online/README.md

   .then(response => console.log(response))
   .catch(error => console.log(error))
 ```
-## Connect the dots...
+## Connecting the dots...
-#### A snippet demonstrating how to make an mpesa request and query for the payment status.
+#### A snippet demonstrating how to make an mpesa payment request and query for the payments' status.
 ```javascript
 // Add the mpesa-online module const MpesaOnline = require('./lib/mpesa-online')